bfranco5/bfranco5/README.md

 - 👋 Hi, I’m @bfranco5
-- 👀 I’m interested in cyber security and computer science
+- 👀 I’m interested in cyber security, web development, software engineering, and computer science
-- 🌱 I’m currently learning java programming language and python with applications to Data Structure
+- 🌱 I have learned advance application of object oriented programming with java.
+Porficient in C and Pyton.
+Learning web development and computer architecture
 - 📫 How to reach me bfranco5@student.gsu.edu

 <!---